Gederooney/nodejs-sendgrid-emailer/README.md

 1. Clone this repository.
 2. Install the dependencies using `npm install`.
-3. Create a `.env` file in the root of your project and fill it with your SendGrid API key.
+3. Create a `.env` file in the root of your project and fill it with your SENDGRID_API_KEY and also the LIST_ID of the list you want to add contact to.
+Remember to replace the from and to emails by your actuals emails in the send email file.
 4. Start the server using `npm start`.
 5. You can now send a POST request to `http://localhost:<port>/contact/add` to add a new contact, or to `http://localhost:<port>/email/contactEmail` to send an email.